8 tips for navigating Google Maps like a pro

 Nobody likes being late, but because of fluctuating traffic conditions, travel time can vary a lot depending on when you check your route.
 Driving to the office, for example, will most likely take you a lot less time on a Sunday morning than during rush hour on a weekday.
 One way to make sure you’re always on time is to check how long a journey will take a day or two in advance.

 When looking up directions on the web, click the Leave now button, then Depart at to tell Google Maps when you’re planning to start your trip.
 Set your time and date, and you’ll get a more realistic estimate of your traveling time.
 If you want to make your life even easier, you can choose an arrival time and Google Maps will tell you exactly when you’ll need to leave.
 Simply look for a place, then tap Depart at, and Arrive by on the first navigation screen.
 You’ll be able to set a specific time and date, and the app will adjust route recommendations according to traffic.
-You can find the same options on the directions screen by tapping Depart By > Arrive at.

 It might seem obvious, but keep in mind Google Maps can’t actually predict the future—it’s just using a wealth of data to make an educated guess.
 If you run into an unexpected crash on the road, you’re out of luck.